-Often, the information available to the telecommunications providers about the location of existing and planned networks is better than that available via other sources, which is why they are important exchange partners.
+exchange partners.
 However, it is actually the exchanges with the municipalities which are key in the network planning phase.
 The mayors or heads of the municipal office, who are often responsible for broadband deployment, know where fibre optics networks make the largest difference: according to my interview partner, they know everyone personally, and they know, at address-level, whether the broadband connection available to the household or business is sufficient for working or participating at school (Interview 1, 2022; Interview 2, 2023).
-In this sense, the municipal officials offer a way to match the abstract concept of demand and the concrete, physical buildings with each other, thereby translating local circumstances into a format which allows BE Technology to parse it through their own network planning instruments.
+In this sense, the municipal officials offer a way to match the abstract concept of demand and the concrete, physical buildings with each other, thereby translating local circumstances into a format that BE Technology can parse through their own network planning instruments.

-What I have described as the knowledge about where networks are sufficient can also be referred to in other ways.
-In Austria, people involved in the deployment of fibre optics networks in rural areas refer to this as Leidensdruck:, which literally means the pressure/weight of suffering.
+What I have described as the knowledge about where networks are insufficient can also be referred to in other ways.
+In Austria, people involved in the deployment of fibre optics networks in rural areas refer to this as Leidensdruck, which literally means the pressure/weight of suffering.
 For the state-affiliated actors advancing fibre optics deployment all over Austria, Leidensdruck signifies how the digital divide feels to the communities, and the parts of communities, which are affected by it (Conference 1, 2022; Conference 2, 2022; Interview 1, 2022).
 By matching the map of networks with the map of people, BE Technology can conceptualise Leidensdruck as located at the intersection of populated areas and white areas, where people are and networks are not.
-This helps to realise the goal of the broadband strategy, which aims to connect those 15% whom it considers to be particularly challenging to connect, who are incidentally the ones who experience this Leidensdruck.
+This helps to realise the goal of the broadband strategy: connecting those 15% whom it considers to be particularly challenging to connect, who are incidentally the ones who experience this Leidensdruck.